 - The importance of/re-integration of historical foundations into teacher education;

-- Linkages between archival research and popular culture;
+- Linkages between archival research and education, schooling, and/or popular culture;

 - Queering classrooms/queering education;

-- Tapping into (or resisting) popular technology to improve education; and/or
+- Tapping into (or resisting) popular technology/social media to improve education;

 - Exploring the intersections of social media, social identity and education.